 The Smallest Monkey

 They communicate with one another through a few means.
-The more obvious means is by using different high pitched tones that range from chirping to shrill whistling and even screeching.
-They also communicate to one another through their scent.
+The more apparent means is by using different high pitched tones that range from chirping to shrill whistling and even screeching.
+They also communicate with one another through their scent.

-Another unusual habit they have is defecating and urinating on their paws in order to have a better grip when they climb.
+Another unusual habit they have is defecating and urinating on their paws to have a better grip when they climb.

 Smallest Dog Breed

 The Chihuahua is the smallest dog breed.
-They are named after the state of Chihuahua in Mexico since that is where the first Chihuahua was found.
+They are named after the state of Chihuahua in Mexico since that is where the first Chihuahua lived.
 They are very nervous animals that tend to be fiercely loyal to one specific owner.
-They also tend to really like other Chihuahuas and can be aggressive to other breeds.
+They also tend to like other Chihuahuas and can be aggressive to other breeds.

 Damara Dik Dik

 The Damara dik-dik is a small antelope animal named after the "dik-dik" or "zik zik" noise that they make.
 They are about 12-16 inches tall and 20-28 inches long.
 They usually live in East Africa, Nambia, and Angola, although hunters feel that they are a nuisance because they often scare away larger game animals.
 Many have been killed, just because of the distraction that they cause.

 The females are generally larger than the males, and the males also have horns that point backward.
 This one to the right appears to be a female.
 They are herbivores and primarily eat fruits, shoots, foliage, and berries.
 They have four stomachs, and much like cows, they will chew the cud; in other words, they will regurgitate the food, swallow it again.